-It is the intention of CTE-ROP to provide an environment that maximizes academic achievement and personal growth.
-CTE-ROP recognizes that alcohol, tobacco and other drug use or abuse poses a significant threat to the health, safety and well-being of users and the people around them.
+It is the intention of Butte County ROP to provide an environment that maximizes academic achievement and personal growth.
+Butte County ROP recognizes that alcohol, tobacco and other drug use or abuse poses a significant threat to the health, safety and well-being of users and the people around them.
 Substance abuse also interferes with academic and career interest and can lead to health, personal, social, economic and legal problems.
+In addition, as Butte County ROP Students may serve in positions affecting public safety, students are required to report to their instructor if and/or when they are taking over the counter or prescription medication that may affect their ability to perform essential functions.

-The following Drug-Free Workplace Information is to notify all students, faculty and staff that pursuant to the Federal Drug-Free Workplace Act of 1988 (Public Law 101-690) and California Drug-Free Workplace Act of 1990, CTE-ROP prohibits the unlawful manufacturing, distribution, dispensing, possession or use of a controlled substance in the workplace, on school property or as part of any school activity.
-CTE-ROP similarly prohibits the unlawful use, possession and distribution of alcohol in the workplace, on school property or as part of any school activity as well as any other unlawful conduct involving alcohol.
+The following Drug-Free Workplace Information is to notify all students, faculty and staff that pursuant to the Federal Drug-Free Workplace Act of 1988 (Public Law 101-690) and California Drug-Free Workplace Act of 1990, Butte County ROP prohibits the unlawful manufacturing, distribution, dispensing, possession or use of a controlled substance in the workplace, on school property or as part of any school activity.
+Butte County ROP similarly prohibits the unlawful use, possession and distribution of alcohol in the workplace, on school property or as part of any school activity, as well as any other unlawful conduct involving alcohol.
 This includes, but is not limited to, all lecture classrooms, computer labs, program labs, restrooms, community sites, parking lot, administrative offices, corridors and storage rooms.
-All CTE-ROP employees and students must abide by this policy.
+All Butte County ROP employees and students must abide by this policy.
 Violation of this policy may result in any or all of the following actions:

-- Referral to outside agencies for substance abuse assistance
+- " Referral to outside agencies for substance abuse assistance

-- Dispatch request and/or report filed with local law enforcement agency
+- " Dispatch request and/or report filed with local law enforcement agency

-- Ineligibility for Federal Student Aid
+- " Ineligibility for Federal Student Aid

-- Employment probation or termination
+- " Employment probation or termination

-- Enrollment probation or termination
+- " Enrollment probation or termination